 Here is a list of recipes that I have put together.
 My daughter cannot have wheat, soy, eggs, dairy, or nuts (whew!), so they are all free of all of those things and pretty much allergy friendly for everyone!

-The hardest part of feeding a picky toddler who has had tummy troubles all her life is not only trying to find food that she likes, but also trying to get fat and protein in her.
-The rest is mostly pretty easy to come by since she eats plenty of fruits, vegetables, and grains, but when your toddler does not like meat and can’t have cheese… Things get really difficult in the fat and protein area.
+The hardest part of feeding a picky toddler who has had tummy troubles all her life is not only trying to find food that she likes, but also trying to get fat, protein, Vitamin D and calcium in her.
+The rest is mostly pretty easy to come by since she eats plenty of fruits, vegetables, and grains, but when your toddler does not like meat and can’t have dairy… Things become rather difficult.
 So below are some tips that I have found to help with that.

 Tip 1: Use a GF flour with garbanzo beans.
 Garbanzo beans have almost as much protein per serving as chicken does, so if your child eats a muffin loaded with it, she or he is also getting the protein they need.
-I use a flour mixture from the bulk section at our local store, Chuck’s Produce.
+Not to mention it is a great source of magnesium, which can be hard to come by on a limited diet.
+I use a flour mixture from the bulk section at our local store, Chuck’s Produce, but Bob’s Red Mill also has this same mixture.
 It contains garbanzo bean flour, fava bean flour, sorghum, and potato starch.

 Tip 3: Use sunbutter (sunflower seed butter) or Pumpkin seed butter in place of peanut butter, or even add it to a smoothie.
 The pumpkin seed butter has a pretty mild flavor, while the sunbutter will be a little more noticeable, but both taste great with a little bit of homemade jelly made with honey on zucchini bread (or whatever GF and everything else free bread you can come by).
 My sister makes jelly with honey instead of sugar, which works great for my daughter and I honestly like the taste much better than normal jelly, but use whatever jelly works for your family.